Columbus County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds that the DMV had sufficient grounds to suspend your license, the suspension will be upheld.
+• Suspension Upheld: If the hearing officer finds that the DMV had sufficient grounds for the suspension, your license will remain suspended for the statutory period (30 days for BAC over 0.08, one year for refusal).

-• Suspension Overturned: If the hearing officer finds that the DMV did not have sufficient grounds, your license will be reinstated immediately.
+• Suspension Overturned: If the hearing officer finds that the DMV did not have sufficient grounds for the suspension, your license will be reinstated immediately.

 Hardship/Restricted License in North Carolina

-• Having a valid reason to drive (e.g., work, school, medical appointments).
+• A valid reason for driving (e.g., work, school, medical appointments).

 Getting Your License Back